 - 15 g of fresh coffee, roasted within the last 4 weeks

 Ratio: 15 g coffee to 225 g water (1:15).
-This produces a concentrated but balanced cup that drinks like a heavy pour-over.
+Concentrated but balanced.
+Drinks like a heavy pour-over.

 - Stir once gently, then cap.
 One stir at the top closes any channels without over-agitating.
-Screw on the rinsed filter cap firmly.
+Screw the rinsed filter cap on firmly.

 Agitation, Temperature, and the Flip